-Groundwater levels within the study area are anticipated to be typically between 4.8 m and 47 m below ground level, and generally greater than 20 m below the ground surface (GHD, 2014).
+Groundwater levels within the study area are anticipated to be typically between 4.8 and 47 metres below ground level and generally greater than 20 metres below the ground surface (GHD, 2014).
+Groundwater around Moree and to North Star is generally sourced from the Great Artesian Basin with numerous wells, dams and irrigation channels noted around Moree in particular.

-A review of the NSW Water Information Database on 24 September 2014 identified more than 189 registered groundwater bores within about one kilometre of the proposed action.
-The depths of the bores extended up to 132 metres below ground level (m bgl) with standing water levels measured between 7.3 m bgl and 57.9 m bgl.
-Drillers' logs indicated geology generally comprising alternating layers of alluvium, clay, gravel, sand and rock to the base of the bores.
-Bedrock primarily described as basalt, granite and/or shale was noted at varying depths (GHD, 2014).
+A review of the NSW Water Information Database on 24 September 2014 identified more than 728 registered groundwater bores within about one kilometre of the referral area.
+The depth of the bores extended up to 569 metres below ground level (m bgl), with standing water levels measured between 4.8 m bgl and 47 m bgl.
+Drillers' logs indicated that the geology generally comprised alternating layers of alluvium, clay, gravel, sand and rock to the base of the bores.
+Bedrock primarily described as basalt, granite and/or shale, was noted at varying depths (GHD, 2014).